-Andrew Coleman of Galloway's talks about why charity websites need to be accessible, and how to deliver it.
+Why charity websites need to be accessible.
+How to make them accessible. how to deliver it.

 Here at Galloway’s, we’ve been working on a project to help visually impaired users who don’t normally use assistive technology.
 It’s taught us a lot about accessibility and support for individuals.